 You've been accepting friend requests every time they turn up.
 You never know who you might meet online.
 The more the merrier.
 It's nice to have so many updates coming your way.

-You even had a friending competition with your three besties at school – you topped out at 1,789.
+You even had a friending competition with your three besties at school – you topped out at 1789.
 It was super easy with the Find Friends button on Facebook.

-In fact, for online friends who had never said anything, they managed to get in contact with your mum super fast.
+So when you posted those shots of you at Justin's birthday BBQ, it didn't go down so well.
+In fact, for online friends who never said anything, they managed to get in contact with your mum super fast.

-It's made you aware of the 1,714 people out there who've been watching you without saying anything.
+It's made you aware of the 1714 people out there who've been watching you without saying anything.
 You thought they weren't interested, but, now, well, it's hard to know what they're doing with your information.